istqborg/istqb_product_base/README.md

                            Compile all TeX files in this repository to EPUB compile-tex-to-docx
-                           Compile all TeX files in this repository to DOCX
+                           Compile all TeX files in this repository to DOCX compile-tex-to-markdown
+                           Compile selected TeX files in this repository to combined Markdown

    options:
      -h, --help            show this help message and exit